-If you’re a homeowner the prospect of negative equity can cause sleepless nights.
+If you’re a homeowner the prospect of your house being in negative equity can cause sleepless nights.
 What could scare you is that you might be in or very nearly close to negative equity without knowing.

 It’s estimated that there are around half a million properties in negative equity in the UK, although some areas are affected far more than others.